lucacasagrande/geonode-workshops/user/doc/quickstart/quickstart.rst

    .. figure:: ../maps/img/createmap.png

    In this interface there is a toolbar, layer list, and map window.
 The map window contains the MapQuest OpenStreetMap layer by default.
 There are other service layers available here as well:  Blue Marble, Bing Aerial With Labels, MapQuest, and OpenStreetMap.

 #.
 Click on the *New Layers* button and select *Add Layers*.

    .. figure:: ../maps/img/addlayerslink.png

 #.
 Now you should be able to see all the availabel layers.
-In your case, this should only be the one you've added before.
+In your case, this should only be the ones you've added before (San Andreas?).

 #.
-Select all of the San Andreas layers by clicking the top entry and Shift-clicking the bottom one.
+Select all of the layers by clicking the top entry and Shift-clicking the bottom one.
 Click *Add Layers* to add them all to the map.

    .. figure:: ../maps/img/addlayersselect.png

-   .. note:: This selection includes not only the two layers uploaded in the previous section, but also the layers that were already hosted on GeoNode at the beginning of the workshop.

 #.
 The layers will be added to the map.
 Click *Done* (right next to *Add Layers* at the bottom) to return to the main layers list.